-Ccourse Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours /Concurrent Hours Semester 1, Semester 2 PTA1421 Fundamentals of Treatment III 1 0 30 0 30 and Semester 3 & Lab (Semester 4) Concurrent with PTA 1400 PTA1410, PTA1411, PTA1420 & PTA1450 In this laboratory course students will acquire skills based on the knowledge obtained in the concurrent didactic course and from previous courses and will explore the techniques used in specialty areas of physical therapy practice.
-The student will explore and apply physical therapy skills used in sports rehabilitation, cardiovascular and pulmonary conditions, industrial and work rehabilitation, wound and burn care, amputation, prosthetics and orthotics, and prescriptive wheelchairs.
+Ccourse Course Title Academic Lab Clinical Outside Lecture Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent 0 30 Semester 1, Semester 2 PTA1421 Fundamentals of Treatment III 1 0 30 and Semester 3 & Lab (Semester 4) Concurrent with PTA 1400 PTA1410, PTA1411, PTA1420 & PTA1450 In this laboratory course students will acquire skills based on the knowledge obtained in the concurrent didactic course and from previous courses and will explore the techniques used in specialty areas of physical therapy practice.
+The student will explore and apply physical therapy skills used in sports rehabilitation, cardiovascular and pulmonary conditions, will explore and apply physical therapy skills used in sports rehabilitation, cardiovascular and pulmonary conditions, industrial and work rehabilitation, wound and burn care, amputation, prosthetics and orthotics, and prescriptive wheelchairs.